John Pulman: World snooker championship contests (1955–1968)

 Williams challenged Pulman for the title in October 1964.
 The match was played over 73 frames and took place from 12 to 17 October at Burroughes Hall.
 Williams led 8–4 at the end of the first day, but Pulman won 11 of the 12 frames on the second day to lead 15–9.
 He extended his lead to 31–17 after the fourth day of play, winning the match on the fifth day by taking a 37–23 lead.
 After playing the remaining 13 dead frames on the sixth and final day, Pulman finished 40–33 ahead.

 In March 1965, Pulman retained his title in a final-frame decider by defeating his challenger Fred Davis, 37–36, winning the last two frames from 35–36 behind.
+This was the first time a World Championship winner had won the title in a decider frame.
 Williams and Pulman met again in late 1965 in a series of short matches in South Africa, where Pulman won 25 of their 47 matches.
 At one of the venues, where there were no spectators present, the players reportedly spun a coin to determine the winner, instead of playing the match.
 In late 1965, Pulman defeated a further challenger, Fred Van Rensburg, 39–12.

 Fred Davis challenged Pulman for a third time in 1966, in a series of seven best-of-five-frames matches.
 Pulman won the series at four matches to Davis's two, also taking the seventh match to win 5–2.
 Pulman won the world title for the eighth time in 1968 by fending off a challenge from Eddie Charlton.
 After the first 30 frames, Charlton was ahead 16–14; Pulman then took five of the next six frames, three of them on the final black, leaving Charlton 17–19 behind.
 Pulman eventually reached a winning lead of 37–28 and finished 39–34 ahead after dead frames.